 If you're interested in pursuing a career in the culinary arts, at some point, you'll no doubt be faced with the decision of whether or not to go to culinary school.

 A lot of old-school chefs will claim that real-life restaurant experience is more valuable than anything you can learn in a classroom.
-And industry experience is important.
+And industry experience is essential.
 But with so many of today's most successful chefs holding culinary degrees, a pattern of success begins to emerge.

 The bottom line is, more and more of the top chefs in the top kitchens are culinary school graduates — and they're the ones doing the hiring!
 So there's a good chance they'll be looking at that "education" line on your resume to see if you've got a culinary arts degree.

 Once you've decided that culinary school is the right choice for you, the question becomes which culinary school?
 Here are five things to look for when choosing a culinary school:

 The American Culinary Federation (ACF) is the top professional chefs' organization in North America and is the organization responsible for regulatory oversight of culinary schools.

 Schools seeking ACF accreditation must undergo a thorough evaluation of their curriculum, facilities, student-teacher ratios, certification of instructors and more.
 ACF accreditation is like a seal of approval from the culinary industry, so you can be confident that an ACF-accredited culinary arts program is going to adhere to a uniform standard of instruction and provide a top-quality culinary arts education.

 While you're working toward your dream of success in the culinary industry, the reality is that entry-level foodservice jobs aren't exactly high-paying.
 And since it's not uncommon for some culinary schools to charge $40,000 or more, that often means incurring a large amount of student-loan debt.